-Gwen Lindsay (Scenic Artist) is looking forward to her first reason at Meadow Brook as Scenic Artist.
+Gwen Lindsay (Scenic Artist) is looking forward to her second reason at Meadow Brook as Scenic Artist.
 She is a local area multipurpose designer focusing mainly on scenic and lighting design with the occasional properties design and scenic artist work.
 She is the in-house lighting designer for Marygrove College Dance Company.
 Some of her recent scenic designs have been "Picking Palin," "Soul Mates" and "Last of the Boys" with Magenta Giraffe and "The Cemetery Club" at Tipping Point Theater and recent lighting designs include ConteXture Dance Company's "Nascent Transformations" and Shakespeare in Detroit's "King Lear".
 Recent scenic artist works include "Ernie" at the City Theater and "The Way of the World" at Albion's Herrick Theater.

 Reid G. Johnson (Master Electrician) Since 1979 Reid has designed the lighting for more than 150 productions at Meadow Brook.
 Many representative shows and directors noted below were MBT productions.